Bayesian inference in marketing

 In marketing, Bayesian inference allows for decision making and market research evaluation under uncertainty and with limited data.
+The communication between marketer and market can be seen as a form of Bayesian persuasion.

 Introduction

-Bayes’ theorem is fundamental to Bayesian inference.
+Bayes' theorem is fundamental to Bayesian inference.
 It is a subset of statistics, providing a mathematical framework for forming inferences through the concept of probability, in which evidence about the true state of the world is expressed in terms of degrees of belief through subjectively assessed numerical probabilities.
 Such a probability is known as a Bayesian probability.
 The fundamental ideas and concepts behind Bayes' theorem, and its use within Bayesian inference, have been developed and added to over the past centuries by Thomas Bayes, Richard Price and Pierre Simon Laplace as well as numerous other mathematicians, statisticians and scientists.
 Bayesian inference has experienced spikes in popularity as it has been seen as vague and controversial by rival frequentist statisticians.
 In the past few decades Bayesian inference has become widespread in many scientific and social science fields such as marketing.
 Bayesian inference allows for decision making and market research evaluation under uncertainty and limited data.

-Bayes’ theorem
+Bayes' theorem

 Bayesian probability specifies that there is some prior probability.
 Bayesian statisticians can use both an objective and a subjective approach when interpreting the prior probability, which is then updated in light of new relevant information.
 The concept is a manipulation of conditional probabilities:

 Alternatively, a more simple understanding of the formula may be reached by substituting the events $A$ and $B$ to become respectively the hypothesis $(H)$ and the data $(D)$.
 The rule allows for a judgment of the relative truth of the hypothesis given the data.

 This is done through the calculation shown below, where $P(D|H)$ is the likelihood function.
 This assesses the probability of the observed data $(D)$ arising from the hypothesis $(H)$; $P(H)$ is the assigned prior probability or initial belief about the hypothesis; the denominator $P(D)$ is formed by the integrating or summing of $P(D|H)P(H)$; $P(H|D)$ is known as the posterior which is the recalculated probability, or updated belief about the hypothesis.
 It is a result of the prior beliefs as well as sample information.
 The posterior is a conditional distribution as the result of collecting or in consideration of new relevant data.

 To sum up this formula: the posterior probability of the hypothesis is equal to the prior probability of the hypothesis multiplied by the conditional probability of the evidence given the hypothesis, divided by the probability of the new evidence.